all-i-code/bumpr/README.md

 ### `features`
 Holds individual properties for configuring optional features of `bumpr`.
 None of them are enabled by default.

+#### <a name="variables"></a> Variables
+Some features, like `release` and `tag` allow configuring name/descriptions.
+Those allow some variable substitution.
+The following variables are available:

+`changelog` - the changelog pulled out of the source PR of the release `date` - the current date (respects the `dateFormat` and `timezone` features) `links` - A collection of any markdown links that were present in the `changelog` `pr.number` - the number of the source PR of the change `pr.url` - the URL of the source PR of the change `pr.user.login` - login name of the author of the source PR of the change `pr.user.url` - profile URL of the author of the source PR of the change `scope` - the semver scope of the source PR of the change `version` - the semantic version of the release

 #### `features.changelog`
 `bumpr` includes support for managing your `CHANGELOG.md` file for you.
 When this feature is enabled (by setting `config.features.changelog.enabled` to `true`) `bumpr` augments the behavior of some of its commands.